lociii/overwolf-homeassistant-webhook/README.md

 -   Open VSCode
 -   Install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
 -   Open the project in the remote container
--   Dependencies will be installed automatically, you can however run the task `Install dependencies` to either install updated ones or just make it install them again.
+-   You need to run either `npm install` or the VSCode task `Install dependencies` to install the dependencies

 ### Build the application